<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Push system

-In contrast to the pull system, product is pushed into a process, regardless of whether it is needed.
+In contrast to the pull system, a product is pushed into a process regardless of its need.

 Qualitative data